Consumer medicine information

 How much is given

-• Your doctor will decide what dose of Narcan Injection you will receive and how long you will receive it for.
+Your doctor will decide what dose of Narcan® Injection you will receive and how long you will receive it for.
 This depends on your medical condition and other factors.

-• Sometimes only a single dose of Narcan Injection is required.
+Sometimes only a single dose of Narcan® Injection is required.

-If you are given too much Narcan Injection
+If you are given too much (overdose)

-Overdose is unlikely to occur as Narcan Injection is always given to you under the supervision of a doctor.
 Symptoms of an overdose may be the same as side effects but may be more severe.
-The symptoms of a side effect are listed under 6.
-Are there any side effects? below.
+The symptoms of a side effect are listed under Side effects below.

-• go to the Emergency Department at your nearest hospital.
+If you notice any symptoms of an overdose immediately contact your doctor or go to the Emergency Department at the nearest hospital.

-Things you should do
+Things you must do

 If you are about to have any blood tests, tell your doctor that you are being given this medicine.
 It may interfere with the results of some tests.